theaniketraj/project-karl/karl-example-desktop/README.md

 ## Technical Details & Implementation Notes

-- Threading & Coroutines: The application uses `rememberCoroutineScope` tied to the Compose `application` lifecycle.
+- **Threading & Coroutines**: The application uses `rememberCoroutineScope` tied to the Compose `application` lifecycle.
 KARL initialization, prediction requests, and interaction processing are launched within this scope using `launch { ... }` to avoid blocking the main UI thread.
-- State Management: `MutableStateFlow` is used to hold the latest `Prediction` and simulated learning progress, allowing the `KarlContainerUI` composable to reactively update via `collectAsState()`.
+- **State Management**: `MutableStateFlow` is used to hold the latest `Prediction` and simulated learning progress, allowing the `KarlContainerUI` composable to reactively update via `collectAsState()`.
-- Dependency Injection (Basic): Instances of `KLDLLearningEngine`, `SQLDelightDataStorage`, and `ExampleDataSource` are created directly within the `LaunchedEffect`.
+- **Dependency Injection (Basic)**: Instances of `KLDLLearningEngine`, `SQLDelightDataStorage`, and `ExampleDataSource` are created directly within the `LaunchedEffect`.
 In a larger application, a proper dependency injection framework (like Koin, Hilt - although Hilt is Android-focused, or manual injection) would be used.
-- Database: An embedded SQLite database file (`karl_example_example-user-01.db`) will be created in the directory where the application is run.
+- **Database**: An embedded SQLite database file (`karl_example_example-user-01.db`) will be created in the directory where the application is run.
 It uses `JdbcSqliteDriver`.
 Schema creation (`KarlDatabase.Schema.create`) is called within the `LaunchedEffect` for simplicity (idempotent).
-- Lifecycle: The Window's `onCloseRequest` lambda ensures `karlContainer.saveState()` and `karlContainer.release()` are called before `exitApplication()`, providing a clean shutdown path.
+- **Lifecycle**: The Window's `onCloseRequest` lambda ensures `karlContainer.saveState()` and `karlContainer.release()` are called before `exitApplication()`, providing a clean shutdown path.
-- Error Handling: Basic `try-catch` blocks are used during KARL initialization.
+- **Error Handling**: Basic `try-catch` blocks are used during KARL initialization.
 Robust error handling would be needed for a production application.

 ## Exploring Further
 - Modify the `InteractionData` created in `ExampleDataSource` to include more details.